jruckersmith1/code102/notes/wednesday.md

 Happy Hump Day!
 Now it's time to see if I can properly do the git cycle.
 May God have mercy on my soul...

+So it worked!
+I'm doing more so I can do the git cycle again.
+Then I'll push it!